Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Experiments.} Experiments are done on a synthetic dataset, the German credit dataset~\cite{GermanCreditData} using the group fairness definition in the learning objective and the Yahoo!
-LTR dataset~\cite{YahooData}, using the individual fairness definition in the learning objective.
-The synthetic dataset has two features for each document, where Feature 2 is corrupted for the minority group $G_1$.
-The results show that with increasing values of $\lambda$, the weight of the corrupted feature is decreasing.
-With the real world datasets the authors show that the method works in a real world setting, but do not discuss its implications.
-The authors compare their method to~\cite{zehlike2018reducing}, but as their measure of disparate exposure is vastly different and the bias they are focusing on is not the same, it is not clear if meaningful conclusions should be drawn from such comparisons.
-Further research is needed to understand how methods with opposing worldviews, conflicting understandings of equality of opportunity and different addressed biases can be compared in a meaningful way.
+\spara{Experiments.} Experiments are done on a synthetic dataset, \revv{German credit~\cite{GermanCreditData} with the group fairness definition in Eq.~\ref{eq:fpgr:ind} as part of the learning objective, and on the Yahoo!
+LTR dataset~\cite{YahooData}, with the individual fairness definition in Eq.~\ref{eq:fpgr:grp} as part of the learning objective. } The synthetic dataset has two features for each document, \revv{one of which} is corrupted for the minority group $G_1$.
+The results show that, with increasing values of $\lambda$ (see Eq.~\ref{eq:fpgr:opt}), the weight of the corrupted feature is decreasing.
+With the real world datasets, the authors show that the method works in a real world setting, but they do not discuss its implications. \revv{The authors compare their method to \deltr~\cite{zehlike2018reducing}, but, because both their measure of disparate exposure and the type bias on which they are focusing are vastly different, it is not clear whether meaningful conclusions can be drawn from such a comparison.} Further research is needed to understand \revv{whether and how} methods with opposing worldviews, conflicting understandings of equality of opportunity, and different \revv{bias types can be compared}.

-\subsubsection{Pairwise Fairness for Rankings \cite{Beutel:2019:FRR:3292500.3330745}}
+\subsubsection{Pairwise Fairness for Rankings, \citet{Beutel:2019:FRR:3292500.3330745}}

 \spara{Fairness Definition.} This method is the first one to introduce a pairwise fairness metric for ranking predictions.
-The authors setup their method as a component of a cascading recommender system, however it only considers the final ranking of items.
-We therefore present the method here rather than in Section~\ref{sec:fair_recsys}, where we talk about fairness in recommendation systems.
+The authors setup their method as a component of a cascading recommender system, however, it only considers the final ranking of items.
+We therefore present the method here, rather than in Section~\ref{sec:fair_recsys}, where we talk about fairness in recommendation systems.

-The framework is formalized as follows: each query consists of user features $\mathbf{U}_i$ for user $i$ and context features $\mathbf{C}$.
+The framework is formalized as follows: Each query consists of user features $\mathbf{U}_i$ for user $i$ and context features $\mathbf{C}$.
 Each ranking candidate $a$ is described by a feature vector $\featOfCand{a}$.
-Then a ranker $\hat{f}$ is trained to predict user engagement, which relates to clicks $\hat{y}$ \emph{and} interaction after a click $\hat{z}$ (such as purchase, ratings, etc.). which are then mapped to a scalar value to rank items: $\hat{f}(\featureSet) = \predScore$.
+Then, a ranker $\hat{f}$ is trained to predict user engagement, which relates to clicks $\hat{y}$ \emph{and} interaction after a click $\hat{z}$ (such as purchase, ratings, etc.), which are then mapped to a scalar value to rank items: $\hat{f}(\featureSet) = \predScore$.